Safer travel guidance

 Safety and hygiene

-- Plan your journey in advance and, where possible, travel when it is less busy
+- Plan your journey in advance with the TfL Go app or our Journey Planner and, where possible, travel when it is quieter

 - Follow signs, listen to announcements and pay attention to our staff